stoeps13/connections-doc/source/admin/secure/t_secure_with_tam-spnego.md

     , adding a Tivoli Allow access to the Embedded Experience gadget, and [adding an authenticator property](t_secure_with_tam.md#AddATivoliAccessManagerCustomAuthe).
 You need to use the HTTP Server URLs and the DefaultAuthenticator property in this configuration.

+    !!! note
-    **Note:** This procedure enables a fallback authentication method for user systems that do not support SPNEGO.
+    This procedure enables a fallback authentication method for user systems that do not support SPNEGO.
 This alternative is important for users of Notes®, mobile devices, and other extensions for Connections.

 7. Files and wikis display the log in button in Siteminder and SPNEGO configuration even though the user is logged in.
 This occurs in public files and wikis pages as the server does not require user authentication for public pages.
 To solve this issue, you need to disable anonymous for wikis by mapping 'reader' to 'All authenticated in application's realm'.
 This change needs to be done for all SPNEGO-related configurations and not just Siteminder and SPNEGO configuration.
 To remove the log in string for both Files and Wikis on SPNEGO configurations, follow these steps: